-Data suggests that medications like Avastin and Lucentis have demonstrated high rates of success at slowing the growth of new blood vessels and thus, slowing the progression of age-related macular degeneration.
+Data suggests that medications like Avastin and Eylea have demonstrated high rates of success at slowing the growth of new blood vessels and thus, slowing the progression of age-related macular degeneration.

 The most common risks associated with intravitreal injections include:

 - Eye infection that includes light sensitivity, eye pain, and vision changes.